KerolisAymen/subsciptions-worked-v2/docs/seo-guide.md

 ## Overview

-The website has been optimized for search engines with the following features:
+The مُحصل website is optimized for search engines with the following features:
 - Enhanced meta tags for better search engine visibility
 - Structured data for rich snippets in search results
 - Server-side rendering for crawler-friendly content